README

 Returns:

-• List: A list of file paths in the directory.
+• List A list of file paths in the directory.

 Example Usage:

-files <- READ_DIRECTORY("/home/user/")
+files <- DIRECTORY_READ("/home/user/")

 FOR EACH file IN files {